C.D. El Nacional: The 1990s

 El Nacional produced some of the greatest players in Ecuador and won two more championships in 1992 and 1996 with the help of Cléber Chalá, Agustín Delgado, and Oswaldo Ibarra.
 They also disputed the semi-finals of the Copa Conmebol 1992 and the 1994 edition.

 Present

-The current success of the team has added two more championships in 2005 and 2006 bringing their total to 13 titles.
+The current success of the team has added two more championships in 2005 and 2006, bringing their total to 13 titles.
 El Nacional has brought up talented players such as Antonio Valencia, Segundo Alejandro Castillo, Christian Benítez and Felix Borja.
 There have been plans to build a new stadium but no official decision has been taken yet.
 Former coach Juan Carlos Burbano resigned after an unsuccessful first stage in the league.
-Julio Asad was appointed head coach on 16 July 2009.
+Julio Asad was appointed head coach on 16 July 2009.In 2024 El Nacional won their biggest achievement in a long time with manager Marcelo Zuleta the team had won the Copa Ecuador.

 Stadium

 El Nacional play their home matches in the Estadio Olímpico Atahualpa.
 Plans have been enabled to build a new stadium, however no official decision has been taken.
 The management even showed the model of what the 42,000-seat stadium would look like.